Igosuki/cassandra-xke-handson/README.md

 - Make sure cassandra, cassandra-cli, cqlsh, opscenter are working fine.
 - Start cassandra with cassandra -f
 - Start opsCenter with opscenter
+- To be able to run multiple nodes on the local machine :
+ -

 ** Build the Hands On